Girltalk

 Last year in Benicassim, Spain, you were the one to watch.

-was crazy about you and you were the bomb.
+The crowd was crazy about you and you were the bomb.

-(dance like crazy, like if you were in a room alone),
+You have real fun on stage (dance like crazy, like if you were in a room alone),

-like you have been preparing for "fame" for a while now.
+and it seems like you have been preparing for "fame" for a while now.
 How is it being famous?

 I definitely have not be preparing for this.
 I've always done music